DNS & OptimizationLow Severity

 What Happens Internally During a DNS Lookup?

+Every web transaction begins with a DNS lookup.
+A DNS resolver acts as the 'phone book' of the internet.
 When you type a domain name like google.com into your browser, your computer sends a UDP query packet to port 53 of your configured DNS resolver.
 The resolver checks its local cache.
 If the record is missing, it performs a recursive lookup, querying the Root Name Servers, then the Top-Level Domain (TLD) server (e.g. for .com), and finally the authoritative name server of the target domain to retrieve the exact numeric IP address (e.g. 142.251.46.238).

 If your resolver is congested or geographically distant, this packet exchange introduces physical propagation latency.
 Because modern websites load elements from dozens of separate external domains (such as ad servers, media CDNs, and analytics trackers), slow DNS resolvers can add several seconds of cumulative delay to a single page load.
 Changing to anycast resolvers ensures your queries are routed to the physically closest server node, reducing latency to a minimum.